Home » Symptoms » Cat Symptoms A-Z » Abscess Formation

 -

 Swelling: An abscess often appears as a swollen, warm, and painful area under the skin.
-The swelling can be soft or hard and increases in size over time.
+The Swelling may be soft or firm and increases in size over time.

 -